-Impairment charges and additional disposal loss
+Impairment charges

-On March 30, 2008 upon the closing of the previously announced the deal to create Numonyx, the Company contributed its Flash memory business to the newly existing entity.
-The Company incurred in the first half of 2008 a loss of \$189 million, consisting of a \$164 million impairment charge recorded in the first quarter of 2008 and an additional loss of \$25 million, which was recorded in the second quarter of 2008 as a consequence of additional charges borne by the Company in relation to the contributed assets.
-The total loss of the FMG deconsolidation amounted to \$1,295 million, of which \$1,106 million was recorded in the year ended December 31, 2007.
+On March 30, 2008 upon closing of the previously announced creation of Numonyx, the Company contributed its Flash memory business to the newly existing entity.
+The Company incurred in the first quarter of 2008 an additional impairment charge of \$164 million as a consequence of the changes to the terms of the deal.
+The total loss of FMG deconsolidation amounted to \$1,270 million, of which \$1,106 was recorded in the year ended December 31, 2007.